hina-saif64/advanced_ids/README.md

 ## 📝 License

-This project is open-source and available for educational, personal, and voluntary work purposes.
+This project is open-source and available for educational, personal, Organisation Deployments, and voluntary work purposes.

 ## ⚠️ Disclaimer